george-hawkins/arf-drone/notes.md

 * The [F450 frame](http://www.dji.com/flame-wheel-arf/feature) consisting of just the quadcopter arms and the top and bottom central plates.
 * The [E305 tuned propulsion system](http://store.dji.com/product/e305-4) consisting of motors, propellars, ESCs and the necessary bolts etc.

-It's the propulsion system that makes up most of the cost, the 4 motor E305 variant costs around US$150, while the frame itself just costs around $25.
+It's the propulsion system that makes up most of the cost, the 4 motor E305 variant costs around US$150, while the frame itself costs only $25.
 And it's the propulsion system that's the source of confusion when comparing the F450 ARF kit across sites.

 It seems the kit originally shipped with 30A OPTO ESCs, these were then replaced with the E300 propulsion system around 2014.
-And the E300 system was replaced (sometime in 2015) with the current (as of April 2017) E305 propulsion system.
+And the E300 system was itself replaced (sometime in 2015) with the current (as of April 2017) E305 propulsion system.

 The 30A OPTO ESCs and the E300 propulsion system are no longer available, however the photos and descriptions on many sites still refer to this setup.
 You can easily spot what system is involved by looking at the photos and finding the ESCs (rectanglar plastic components).
 The original ESCs are white and labelled 30A OPTO, the E300 ones are black (and labelled E300) and the E305 ESCs have a more high tech reddish semi-transparent look and are labelled 420 LITE.

 I presume most sites actually carry the current version of the ARF kit and simply haven't updated their photos and descriptions since they first started carrying the kit.

-In the end I bought an E305 propulsion system and an F450 frame separately, rather than as a kit, to make sure I got what I expected (and anyway the price saving of buying them bundled together in a kit seems to be minimal).
+In the end I bought an E305 propulsion system and an F450 frame separately, rather than combined as a kit, to make sure I got what I expected (the price saving of buying them bundled together seems to be minimal).

 However it looks like DJI are no longer selling the F450 frame separately in many markets so you may have no choice but to buy the frame and propulsion system together in an ARF kit.